International Foundation Programme - Computing

 All students will study the following modules:

-This module is designed to help you to meet the English level needed for both the International Foundation Programme and your undergraduate degree, and to give you the tools you need to become an independent language learner.
-It will teach you how to learn language for academic study, take responsibility for your own language learning, and gain the habits of continuous learning which you will need on your undergraduate program.
+Gain the skills you need to become an independent language learner.
+Take responsibility for your own language learning, and gain the habits of continuous learning which you will need on your undergraduate program.

 • Grammatical knowledge and accuracy in English